-The "Pan-Arab Strategy for the Development of Renewable Energy 2010–2030" adopted at the third Arab Economic and Social Development Summit by the League of Arab States (LAS) in 2013 sets a solid basis for regional co-operation to drive renewable energy deployment in the Arab world, committing countries to increase the region’s installed renewable power generation capacity from 12 GW in 2013 to 80 GW in 2030.
+The Pan-Arab Strategy for the Development of Renewable Energy, 2010–2030 adopted at the third Arab Economic and Social Development Summit by the League of Arab States (LAS, or the Arab League) in 2013 created a foundation for regional co-operation to drive renewable energy deployment in the Arab world.
+Leaders committed to increasing the region’s installed renewable power generation capacity from 12 gigawatts (GW) in 2013 to 80 GW in 2030.

-In support of this Strategy, the International Renewable Energy Agency (IRENA) partnered with the LAS and the Regional Centre for Renewable Energy and Energy Efficiency (RCREEE) to identify a series of actions to trigger and increase renewable energy investments under guidance from LAS and in response to their renewable energy aspirations.
-These initiatives, endorsed by the Arab Ministerial Council in September 2014, are contained in a report titled Pan-Arab Renewable Energy Strategy 2030: Roadmap of Actions for Implementation with the objective to facilitate investments towards an accelerated deployment of renewable energy resources.
+To support this strategy, the International Renewable Energy Agency (IRENA) partnered with the Arab League and the Cairo-based Regional Centre for Renewable Energy and Energy Efficiency (RCREEE) to identify a series of actions to increase renewable energy investments, using guidance from the Arab League and in response to their renewable energy aspirations.
+These initiatives, endorsed by the Arab Ministerial Council in September 2014, are contained in the report, “Pan-Arab renewable energy strategy 2030: Roadmap of actions for implementation".